webzakimbo/bcome-read-the-docs-guides/docs/source/the-registry/external-commands.rst

    There is a lot you can do with a ``@node`` object.
 See |INTERACTING_WITH_NODE|_.

-Let's save our scripts as say_hello_server.rb in the following location:
+Let's save our script as 'say_hello_server.rb' at the following location:

 .. code-block:: bash